 The recipe is super easy.
 I don’t know very much about sake, but my recommendation is to buy a drier tasting sake.
 Since it gets mixed together with the sweet pineapple juice, it balances out really nicely.
 I didn’t use the full bottle of sake.
 I recommend adding it to taste to be sure the flavor is to your liking.

 For the jalapeño simple syrup, I boiled 3/4 cup of water and 3/4 cup of sugar with a sliced jalapeño.
 I did not remove the seeds and it became incredibly spicy.
 If you leave the seeds in like I did, my recommendation is to slowly add the simple syrup to taste.
 The recipe says to use it all, but I didn’t because it would have been overly spicy.
 I wanted just enough sweetness and just enough heat.
-It was perfect and since it makes about a pitcher, I was able to stir everything together with my Long Elegant Scoop that I received from Old World Kitchen.
+It was perfect and since it makes about a pitcher, I was able to stir everything together with my new Long Elegant Scoop that I received from Old World Kitchen.
 Isn’t it gorgeous?

 What’s your favorite cocktail?